This article is based on the internal practices of Boosta. Sitechecker is part of Boosta and all SEO practices are applied to our team.

 - How to properly organize a multilingual website in GSC?

-I hope that this set of requirements will help everyone: SEO specialists – to assess their level, understand what skills need to be improved, and what they will learn to move to the next level, and business and agency owners – it is easier to assess SEO skills in interviews and build a career map of growth for subordinates.
+I hope that this set of requirements will help everyone: SEO specialists – to assess their level, to understand what skills they need to improve and what skills they need to learn to move to the next level, and business owners and agencies – to more easily assess SEO skills during interviews, to better understand how to hiring an SEO company or SEO specialist and to build a career growth map for subordinates.

 Track important SEO metrics in one app